Rustic Roasted Tomato Salsa

 - 1/2 cup finely chopped white onion

-- 1 15-ounce can diced fire-roasted tomatoes with garlic
+- 1 15-ounce can diced fire-roasted tomatoes with garlic, in juice

 - 1/2 cup (loosely packed) roughly chopped cilantro